Radu434/ticketa_backend/README.md

 # Ticketa Backend
 A ticket ordering platform.
 Databases laboratory university project.
-For the frontend repository reffer th this link:
+For the frontend repository reffer to this link:
 [Frontend Repository](https://github.com/Radu434/ticketa)
 ## Table of contents
 * [Description](#description)